 How to make cream cheese pound cake

-Note – this is a cold oven pound cake.
+Note: this is a cold oven pound cake.
 Do not preheat the oven!
-And our special tip – place an oven-proof bowl or measuring cup of water in the oven.
+And our special tip is to place an oven-proof bowl or measuring cup of water in the oven.
 This helps to ensure a moist cake every single time!

 - Sift together the flour and salt on a piece of parchment paper.

-- Add butter to the bowl of a stand mixer and beat until creamy, using the paddle attachment.
-Then add the cream cheese and beat for about 5 minutes on high speed.
+- Add butter to the bowl of a stand mixer and beat on medium-high until creamy, using the paddle attachment.
+Then add the cream cheese and beat for about 5 minutes on medium-high speed.
 Gradually add sugar and mix for another 5-7 minutes until creamy.
-At this point, your batter should be very pale and fluffy.
-Because there is no chemical leavening in this cake, physical leavening occurs when air mixes in with the sugar and butter.
+At this point, your batter should be pale yellow and fluffy.
+Because there is no chemical leavening in this cake (other than salt), physical leavening occurs when air mixes in with the sugar and butter.
 The air in the batter is going to help the cake rise properly.

-- On medium speed, beat in eggs one at a time, mixing just until the yolk disappears and scraping the sides of the bowl as needed.
+- On medium-low speed, beat in eggs one at a time, mixing just until the yolk disappears and scraping the sides of the bowl as needed.

 - Pour batter into the pan and place it in a cold oven with a water-filled oven-proof cup or bowl.